Swedish firms advance mine electrification

 In another move to attain its vision of being the most climate-friendly and respected metals supplier on the planet, Boliden has teamed up with global technology company ABB and mining equipment manufacturer Epiroc to develop and demonstrate an electric trolley truck system on a test track at its Kristineberg underground mine in northern Sweden.

-The system developed by this trio of Sweden-based companies, which will enable heavy transportation with electrically driven battery trucks, is expected to lower carbon dioxide emissions and improve the work environment at Boliden's underground copper-zinc mine.
+The system developed by this trio of Northern European-based companies, which will enable heavy transportation with electrically driven battery trucks, is expected to lower carbon dioxide emissions and improve the work environment at Boliden's underground copper-zinc mine.

 Basically, this test system will involve Epiroc's Minetruck MT42 Battery all-electric underground haul trucks equipped with a trolley pantograph, the device commonly seen on top of metropolitan streetcars that connects the vehicle to an overhead contact power line.